In this section

 What research is being done regarding neurologic abnormalities in PHACE syndrome patients?

-Research is currently underway to better characterize the neurologic and neuropsychological impairments seen in children with PHACE syndrome.
+A recent publication evaluated a small number of children with PHACE syndrome and did not find that children with PHACE syndrome consistently scored lower than the general population on most developmental tasks, but they did score lower on language tasks.
+There was a wide range of performance on the tests, and those children who did not perform as well also had more severe physical features of PHACE syndrome.
+This was a relatively small study, and further research is underway to better characterize the neurologic and neuropsychological impairments seen in children with PHACE syndrome.
 Results from these studies will be used to allow early identification of any neurologic deficits which may be associated with PHACE syndrome and to guide treatment and therapies.